nfroidure/whook/README.md

  efficient routing.

 Whook embed a few main concepts:
+- the [router](#the-router-api) is responsible of selecting wich hooks has to be run to complete the request and bring a response.
+It also manage the context in wich a hook should be run according to the specs your provide.
 - [hooks](#the-hook-interface) are sort of middlewares/controllers but with
- finest settings and working with abstracted request/responses.
+ finest settings and working with abstracted request/responses/services.
-- [context](#the-context-object) is a customi object given to hooks by the router (often named `$`).
+- the [context](#the-context-object) is a custom object given to hooks by the router (often named `$`).
 It is a proxy beetween request/response properties (headers, query parameters, uri, methods etc...) and hooks.
-- [specs](#the-specs-format) are rules defining how the router should deal with hooks inputs and outputs.
+- [specs](#the-specs-format) are rules defining how the router should deal with hooks input and output.
-- [services](#services) are objects/functions you may find useful to work with in your hooks.
+- [services](#services) are objects/functions you may find useful to work with in your hooks and injected per the router into them according to your specs.
-- finally, the [router](#the-router-api) is responsible of applying routes to hooks according to their specs.

 ## The hook interface